Why Is it Important to Preserve Evidence After a Truck Accident?

 Truck accidents can have devastating consequences.
 But what happens when the facts are unclear?
 For example, suppose a collision occurs near the centerline of a highway.
 The injured driver of a passenger car might believe that the trucker fell asleep and crossed into oncoming traffic.
 The trucker might contend that the passenger car driver crossed the centerline.
 How does a jury know which driver is telling the truth?

-Truck accident lawyers in Atlanta, GA need all the evidence they can find to prove that an accident victim’s injuries were caused by a negligent trucker.
+Truck accident lawyers need all the evidence they can find to prove that an accident victim’s injuries were caused by a negligent trucker.
 Gathering that evidence can be difficult when the accident was fatal, or when the victim suffered a head injury and has no clear memory of the collision.

 Preserving evidence is therefore vital.
 If the accident victim is capable of doing so, that effort should begin in the aftermath of the collision, before important evidence is lost.
 If the accident victim dies or must be rushed to the hospital, the victim’s family can get the process started by contacting a truck accident lawyer immediately.

 Preserving Evidence at the Scene of a Truck Accident

 The victim, other occupants of the victim’s car, or witnesses may be able to preserve evidence of the accident scene by taking pictures.
 The more pictures, the better.
 Pictures taken from a variety of distances and angles maximize the opportunity to capture important evidence.